 Police say the cub was inside a home near 27th Avenue and Baseline in a cage the size of a dog kennel.
 Officers also found several other animals, including baby snapping turtles and a baby American alligator in a small aquarium.

-Now, the Southwest Wildlife Conservation Center says the tiger, which has not yet been named, lives in a special enclosure inside its animal hospital in Scottsdale.
+The Southwest Wildlife Conservation Center says the tiger was given a temporary home inside a special enclosure at its animal hospital in Scottsdale.

 Tiger cub (Southwest Wildlife Conservation Center)